2.3 National strategy on youth volunteering

 One of the key documents that has dealt, among other things, with the issue, was the Youth Strategy 2014-2020.
 Therein:

-• Youth volunteering forms part of the horizontal priorities, namely in Point 4 'Involving young people in the decision-making process and participation'.
+- Youth volunteering formed part of the horizontal priorities, namely in Point 4 'Involving young people in the decision-making process and participation'.

-• Support of youth volunteering is one of the priorities, being considered as a tool for stimulation of active and responsible citizenship and, also, as a contribution to societal coherence.
+- Support of youth volunteering was one of the priorities, being considered as a tool for stimulation of active and responsible citizenship and, also, as a contribution to societal coherence.

 SG 9: To create favourable conditions for youth volunteering including the valuation and recognition of volunteer activities